AtlasOfLivingAustralia/bie-index/README.md

 # bie-index [![Build Status](https://travis-ci.org/AtlasOfLivingAustralia/bie-index.svg?branch=master)](https://travis-ci.org/AtlasOfLivingAustralia/bie-index)

-A webapp that indexes taxonomic content in DwC-A and provides search web services for this content.
+bie-index is a grails web application that indexes taxonomic content in DwC-A and provides search web services for this content.
 This includes:

-- facetted taxonomic search with synonymy support
+- faceted taxonomic search with synonymy support
-- search across other entities (regions, layers, datasets, institutions)
+- search across other entities including:
+    - regions
+    - spatial layers
+    - data resources
+    - institutions
+    - collections
 - autocomplete services
-- download services (to be done)
+- CSV download services
+- bulk taxonomic lookup services by name or GUID
+- retrieval of full classification (major and non-major taxonomic ranks e.g. sub-order, sub-family)

-This project just provides JSON webservices (no HTML interface for end users).
+This project provides JSON webservices and an interface for admin users.
+It does not include a HTML interface for end users.
 There is a set of front end components available providing the species pages listed here:

 - [bie-plugin](http://github.com/AtlasOfLivingAustralia/bie-plugin) - a grails plugin providing species pages & search interfaces
 - [ala-bie](http://github.com/AtlasOfLivingAustralia/ala-bie) - the ALA version of this front end